-Human centered design is an approach that aims at developing a design for a product or a service in a usable and comfortable manner for its users.
-Factors like safety, convenience, adaptability, understandability of the user are the soul of the design effort.
-Human centered design focuses on the cognitive, psychological, ethnic and physical aspects, making a product or a service suitable for a wide range of people.
+Human-centred design is an approach that aims at developing a design for a product/service in a usable and comfortable manner for its users.
+Factors like safety, convenience, adaptability, and understandability of the user are the soul of the design effort.
+The human-centred design focuses on the cognitive, psychological, ethnic, and physical aspects, making a product/service suitable for a wide range of people.

-The first and foremost point to be noted in human centric design is that the designer should never ‘assume’ that he/she knows the customer.
+The first and foremost point to be noted in human-centric design is that the designer should never ‘assume’ that he/she knows the customer.
 This is because people are different from each other.
-We need to observe and learn from how people behave rather than questioning them.
-Often, we end up solving the symptoms of a problem, rather than solving the underlying problem.
+We need to observe and learn from how people behave rather than question them.
+Often, we end up solving the symptoms of a problem rather than solving the underlying problem.
 Sometimes, it is completely fine to do so.
-Human centered designing believes that one size doesn’t fit all, and is a continuous learning and evolving process.
+Human-centred designing believes that one size doesn’t fit all and is a continuous learning and evolving process.

-Human centered designing can be outlined by the following key phases.
+Human-centred design can be outlined by the following key phases:

-- Empathize – Empathizing basically means to imagine ourselves in the user’s shoes.
+- Empathize: Empathizing means imagining ourselves in the user’s shoes.
 We need to understand the needs and problems from the user’s perspective.
 This phase requires a learner’s mindset.
-This can be carried out by talking to the targeted community, observing their environments and tasks, engaging in participatory actions such as brainstorming and prototyping.
+This can be carried out by talking to the targeted community, observing their environments and tasks, and engaging in participatory actions such as brainstorming and prototyping.

-- Ideate – Once the actionable problems are identified, we need to come with as many possible solutions to the problem.
+- Ideate: Once the actionable problems are identified, we need to come up with as many possible solutions to the problem.
 At this point, there are no bad or good ideas, just creative ideas.
 Sometimes an idea that sounds impractical might just turn out to be the perfect solution for your problems!

-- Test and iterate – The ideas and prototypes are put to test.
-In this phase, the flaws and gaps in designing are identified.
+- Test and Iterate: The ideas and prototypes are put to test.
+In this phase, the flaws and gaps in design are identified.
 This is an improvisational phase, hence being defensive about the idea/prototype isn’t going to help.
-It helps us to learn more about the customers and their needs so that we can step up our designing game now and later on.
+It helps us to learn more about the customers and their needs so that we can step up our design game now and later on.

-Human Centered Design is an approach that would at times make UX designing easier but also unearths hidden issues and touch points.
-The human centered design optimizes resources and guarantees higher rates of product success.
+Human-centred design is an approach that would at times make the UX design process easier but also unearths hidden issues and touchpoints.
+The human-centred design optimizes resources and guarantees higher rates of product success.
 Nowadays, there is a wide range of products for every need.
 This leads to people choosing the product which they are most comfortable with.
-A successful human centered design is one that is convenient, understandable and easy to use, and at the same time, does not bypass the original purpose of the product/service.
+A successful human-centred design is convenient, understandable and easy to use, and at the same time, does not bypass the original purpose of the product/service.